 A. There is a credit evaluation appeal process.

 Please call the Office of Undergraduate Admissions at 800-STEVENS or Email.

 International Transfer Students

 Students transferring from a college(s) outside of the United States must provide and certify the number of lab hours per week and the number of weeks each course met per term.
-All documentation (including course descriptions) must be translated.
+All documentation (including course descriptions) must be translated by WES or ECE.
 If you have any questions regarding transferring credits from a college(s) outside of the U.S., please contact the Office of Undergraduate Admissions at 201-216-5194, or Email us.
 Read more about test score requirements for international students.